10 Top Things to do in Kathmandu Nepal: Complete Kathmandu Travel Guide

 Kathmandu Durbar Square:

 Kathmandu Durbar Square is another name for this Durbar Square.
-Built around the 15th century by the Malla Kings, who ruled over Kathmandu, were the former palaces for the kings till the 20th century.
-It consists of buildings designed in the shape of a square rich in architecture and design, representing the true craftsmanship of ancient Nepalese.
+Built around the 15th century by the Malla Kings, who ruled Kathmandu, the palaces served as royal residences until the 20th century.
+It comprises square buildings, rich in architectural and design details, that showcase the true craftsmanship of ancient Nepalese artisans.
 This Durbar always amazes us with its design, hand-crafted wooden statues, doors and windows, and carved structures.

 The Swayambhunath Stupa:

-The shrine and ancient religious complex is the Swayambhunath Stupa, which sits on top of the hill southwest of Kathmandu Durbar Square.
+The shrine and ancient religious complex is the Swayambhunath Stupa, which sits atop a hill southwest of Kathmandu Durbar Square.

 While climbing up the hill to reach the Stupa, you will find many street shops that offer a variety of holy things, as well as tea shops and cafes.

-Once you reach the Stupa, the stunning view of the Kathmandu valley, the Big and round Stupa amazes you with its beauty.
-The Buddhist monk’s enchanting prayers and many other religious groups come here to Worship the Swayambhunath.
+Once you reach the Stupa, the stunning view of the Kathmandu Valley and the Big, round Stupa will amaze you.
+Buddhist monks and many other religious groups visit Swayambhunath to worship.
 The Stupa was believed to have been built around the 14th century.
 Although not religious, you will fall in love with this place.

 The Boudhanath Stupa

-The Boudhanath stupa has always been the mainstream Buddhist belief and path.
+The Boudhanath stupa has long been the center of mainstream Buddhist belief and practice.
 Said to have been built around the 14th century, the giant Mandala of Peace, with big eyes in all four directions, is the top and most sacred shrine for Buddhists.
-Also, the monks’ enchanting prayers and the movement of the religious flags can make peace of mind and soul.
-I highly recommend it if you are Buddhist or want inner peace.
+Also, the monks' enchanting prayers and the movement of the religious flags can bring peace to the mind and soul.
+I highly recommend it if you are a Buddhist or want inner peace.

 Pashupatinath Temple

 The temple is the holy shrine of Hindus devoted to the worship of their primary God, Shiva.
-This temple has much to offer, more than just the religious sites.
+This temple offers much more than just religious sites.
 You can visit the nearby forest, and the temple sits by the bank of the River Bagmati.
-Similarly, the construction of this temple dates back centuries, around the 14th century, as did other UNESCO World Heritage sites.
+Similarly, the temple's construction dates back to around the 14th century, as do those of other UNESCO World Heritage sites.
 One can easily find this religious site an excellent place to calm and relax.

 Bhaktapur Durbar Square

 This antique, architecturally rich Durbar lies about 10 km east of Kathmandu Durbar Square.
-This impressive Palace was the house of the Malla kings until 1769, when it was conquered.
-In the meantime, the artistic beauty and construction of such a huge palace remain symbols and evidence of how rich and enthusiastic Malla Kings were about the palace’s construction.
+This impressive Palace was the house of the Palacekings until 1769, when it was conquered.
+In the meantime, the Palace's artistic beauty and its architecture remain symbols of how rich and enthusiastic the Malla Kings were about their construction.

-The 55-window palace is one of the major attractions for tourists as the windows are made from wood, and the different signs and symbols are carved on the wood, making the palace worth visiting.
-You can also explore stone architecture, painting, and wood carving while visiting Durbar, the best place to study Nepalese art and architecture history.
-Therefore, this incredible piece of art is a milestone for historians all around the World and for Nepalese people.
+The 55-window Palace is a major tourist attraction at Palaceon, with wooden windows and intricate carvings of signs and symbols, making it worth visiting.
+You can also explore stone architecture, painting, and wood carving while visiting Durbar, the best place to study the history of Nepalese art and architecture.
+Therefore, this incredible piece of art is a milestone for historians worldwide and for Nepalese people.

 Patan Durbar Square Tour

 Patan Durbar Square is a unique marvel of ancient architecture, where the Malla Kings of Lalitpur ruled.
 It was constructed around 1600 A.D. by Siddhi Narsingh Malla, followed by his son Srinivasa Sukriti.
-The Square remains the main attraction for Hindu and Buddhist devotees in this time frame.
-Similarly, it is the medieval kingdom that offers monuments, museums, and temples that were built centuries ago.
+The Square remains the primary attraction for Hindu and Buddhist devotees during this period.
+Similarly, the medieval kingdom offers monuments, museums, and temples built centuries ago.

 The Palace, Krishna Mandir, Golden Temples, and the Patan Museum are worth visiting to learn about ancient art and architecture.
 Thus, this tour can be rated the top site for your Kathmandu Tour.
 Patan Durbar is the ultimate choice if you are keen on ancient art and cultural history.